yuleeque/MSP432/README.md

 ### !!!
 WARNING: Disconnect the Launchpad from PC first !!!

+- In case there're slightly different pin names, see "INFO/HELP" section in the end.

 ![Wiring scheme](/images/WIRING.BMP)

 - Check the documentation for your particular potentiometers to find out the right connection depending on its type.